 As tax season rolls around each year, it’s usually either a time you dread or a reason to celebrate.
-If you’re one of the fortunate ones who are receiving a tax refund, it can be tough to decide how to spend your money.
-But have you considered all the useful reasons to save it?
-Read on for some helpful tips on what to do with your tax refund.
+If you’re getting a tax refund, it can be tough to decide how to spend your money.
+But using at least part of your refund to save or invest can help you feel more secure now and better prepared for the future.

 What is a tax refund?